Sheffield Wednesday F.C.: Notable managers

 Only managers with over 200 games in charge are included.
 For the complete list see List of Sheffield Wednesday F.C. managers.

 Dickinson, who was in charge for 29 years, is Wednesday's longest-serving manager, and helped establish the club during the first two decades of the 20th century.

 Brown succeeded Dickinson and remained in charge for 13 years; in 1930 he secured their most recent top division league title to date.

 Taylor took over during the Second World War and remained in charge until 1958, but failed to win a major trophy, even though Wednesday were in the top flight for most of his reign.

 Charlton took Wednesday out of the Third Division in 1980 and in his final season (1982–83) he took them to the semi-finals of the FA Cup.

 Wilkinson succeeded Charlton in the summer of 1983 and was in charge for more than five years before he moved to Leeds United.
 His first season saw Wednesday gain promotion to the First Division after a 14-year exile.
 He guided them to a fifth-place finish in 1986, but Wednesday were unable to compete in the 1986–87 UEFA Cup due to the ban on English teams in European competitions due to the Heysel Disaster of 1985.

-Francis took over as player-manager in June 1991 after Ron Atkinson (who had just guided them to Football League Cup glory and promotion to the First Division) departed to Aston Villa.
-He guided them to third place in the league in 1992, and earned them a UEFA Cup place.
-They finished seventh in the inaugural Premier League and were runners-up of the FA Cup and League Cup that year.
+Under Ron Atkinson, Wednesday won the League Cup and promotion to the First Division before departing for Aston Villa in July 1991.
+Trevor Francis was appointed as player-manager and guided them to third place in the league in 1992, and earned them a UEFA Cup place.
+They finished seventh in the inaugural Premier League season and were runners-up of the FA Cup and League Cup that year.
 He was sacked in 1995 after Wednesday finished 13th – their lowest standing in four years since winning promotion.